MacCracken/AgnosticOS/docs/articles/sovereign-compiler-vs-brute-force.md

 **Project A cannot self-host.** It depends on external toolchains but compiles real-world C codebases today.

-**Cyrius has no borrow checker.** Ownership and borrow checking are planned for v1.3.
+**Cyrius has no borrow checker.** Design stance, not a pending feature — memory safety comes from testing, auditing, and a stdlib built to avoid hidden aliasing by construction.

 Both projects represent genuine engineering achievements with different trade-offs.